T15DigitalMedia/James-Showcase-Site/README.md

 # Personal Site

-Display my projects and show off
+Display my projects and show off, used for personal site